 Attendance to class and team meetings is compulsory.
-Arriving to class or team meetings 10 or more minutes late is considered late arrival.
-Three late arrivals is equivalent to one absence.
+Missing 50% or more of a lecture is equivalent to one absence.
+Missing 10 minutes to 50% of a lecture is considered as a quasi-absence.
+Three quasi-absences is equivalent to one absence.